YohanLB09/Active-Directory-User-Provisioning-Group-Policy-and-Account-Management/README.md

 <h2>Active Directory User Provisioning and Group Policy Object Configuration completed!</h2>

-<b>We've successfully installed Active Directory on the domain controller VM, created OUs for organizational purposes, created a domain admin user account, and joined the client VM to the domain.
+<b>We've successfully configured Remote Desktop for non-administrative users, automated user creation with PowerShell, and managed group policies.
+Additionally, we covered account lockouts and log monitoring to simulate a real-life IT environment!
 Remember to stop the VMs in the Azure Portal when not in use to manage costs effectively.</b>
 <br />
 <br />
 </p>